digitalthink/Lightbox-JS/README.md

 * Add navigation and close buttons, for now close the image by clicking on the background or the popup image iteself
 * Add alt attributes in the popup image (maybe on thumbs too)
 * Resize, reposition when the browser is resized

+### Known bugs:
+overflow:hidden not working on ie7

 ## Version 0.3.3
 Now popup images are resized if needed when popup images > viewport